The Laundry Files: Dead Lies Dreaming

+The "Tales of the New Management" series jumps forward in time to depict the events under Prime Minister Fabian Everyman (an alias of the Elder God Nyarlathotep).
+Instead of The Laundry, the series explores the civilian side of this new United Kingdom, controlled by magic and superpowers.
+“Dead Lies Dreaming” features corrupt plutocrat Rupert Bigge and his executive assistant Evelyn Starkey.
+Rupert is covertly the high priest of another Elder God and is hunting for a magical book that gives its owner occult power.
+Evelyn is ordered to get it for him by any means necessary.
+To this end, she recruits her younger brother Imp and his street gang made up of Game Boy, Doc Depression and the Deliverator, which in turn attracts the attention of Wendy Deere, a corporate thieftaker.
+After adventures through Everyman's London and (via an extradimensional passage) past and mythical versions of the city, Evelyn acquires the book, Rupert is presumed lost, and the gang awaits their next adventure.

 Quantum of Nightmares

 Quantum of Nightmares is the second book in the "Tales of the New Management" trilogy, continuing the story of the main characters from Dead Lies Dreaming.
 It is set in December 2016 and was released in January 2022.
-The plot references elements of Mary Poppins book series and Sweeney Todd.
+The plot references elements of Mary Poppins and Sweeney Todd.

 Escape from Yokai Land

 Escape from Yokai Land (originally titled Escape from Puroland) is a novella in the Laundry Files series.
 It is set in March/April 2014 and was released in March 2022.
 The story takes place at the same time as The Nightmare Stacks and just before The Delirium Brief.
 The protagonist is Bob Howard, an intelligence agent for the Laundry.
 It is intended to explain why he wasn't in the UK during the events of The Nightmare Stacks.

 Following the death of his boss Angleton in The Rhesus Chart, Laundry agent Bob Howard is promoted to replace him and has to take over Angleton's ongoing projects.
 One of those projects is overseeing the wards that lock down magical sites outside the United Kingdom.
 Consequently, Bob has to travel to Tokyo on an overseas liaison mission with the Miyamoto Group in Japan, partnering with Dr. Yoko Suzuki.
 The Miyamoto Group is the Japanese equivalent of the Laundry and Dr. Suzuki is part of the Groups's Department of Apocryphal Organisms.

 The nominal purpose of Bob's mission is to police minor versions of Yōkai: a class of supernatural entities and spirits in Japan now growing more active as CASE NIGHTMARE GREEN progresses.
 But it becomes apparent that the real reason he's been brought to Japan is to confront an existential threat in the form of a hellmouth located beneath the Puroland theme park and a terrifying version of the Princess Kitty cartoon character.